abida-02/ric/README.md

 ## Replace ricip and auxip with your VM's local IP.
 ```

+## Installing the RIC
+After updating the recipe you can deploy the RIC with the command below.
 ```bash
 ## Run the install script:
 ./install -f ../RECIPE_EXAMPLE/example_recipe_oran_h_release.yaml